Emmanuel-Afrifa/Brain-Cancer-MRI-Detection/README.md

   - **Augmentations:** For the training set, a couple of augmentations were applied.
 This was to make sure that the model sees (to a higher degree) all possible variabilities in the data.
 The specific augmentations applied include:
     - Random Horizontal flips
     - Random Rotations (5 degrees)
-    - Random crop resizing (+/- 0.05 of the original image)
+    - Random crop resizing ($\pm$ 0.05 of the original image)
     - Random constrats adjustments (about 0.05)
   - As we can see, all of these augmentations are quite small because in as much we wish to increase the variability in the data for better model generalization, we don't also want to completely distort the datasets,  which might be extremely harmful in the case of medical imaging analysis.
 A picture of the raw images vs their transformed versions is shown in `Figure 1`.
   - **Normalization:** The per-channel mean and standard deviation (std) were computed from the training set and used to normalize the loaded datasets.
 This was to help the model training converge faster.
+Because the images were grayscale, all three channels had the same mean.
+Same for the standard deviation.
 <figure>
     <img src="artifacts/graphs/raw_vs_transformed_imgs.png" alt="Raw images vs transformed images" />
     <figcaption>Figure 1: Raw images vs transformed images</figcaption>